precice/fluent-adapter/README.md

 ## Disclaimer

-This offering is not approved or endorsed by ANSYS, Inc., producer and distributor of ANSYS Fluent.
+This offering is not approved or endorsed by Ansys, Inc., producer and distributor of Ansys Fluent.